-In order to further characterise the regulation of myc mRNA by Imp, we visualised myc mRNA transcripts using smFISH in type I NBs (Yang et al., 2017b).
+In order to further characterise the regulation of myc mRNA by Imp, we visualised myc mRNA transcripts using smFISH in type I NBs.
 The two annotated RNA isoforms of myc are identical except that the longer isoform includes a 3' UTR extension of 5.7 kb (Figure 4A) (FlyBase, (Thurmond et al., 2019)).
-This additional UTR sequence potentially includes substantial regulatory sequence, including multiple binding sites for Imp according to iCLIP in S2 cells (Hansen et al., 2015) (Figure 2 - figure supplement 1C), which could allow differential regulation of the two isoforms. smFISH probes against the myc intron and common exon show myc transcription and mature myc transcripts in the type I NB (Figure 4A, B, Figure 4 - figure supplement 1A, Table 2).
+This additional UTR sequence potentially includes substantial regulatory sequence, including multiple binding sites for Imp according to iCLIP in S2 cells (Hansen et al., 2015) (Figure S2C), which could allow differential regulation of the two isoforms. smFISH probes against the myc intron and common exon show myc transcription and mature myc transcripts in the type I NB (Figure 4A, B, S4A, Table 2).
 Costaining with the common exon probe and a long-UTR-specific probe, showed that all cytoplasmic transcripts in the type I NB are positive for both probes (Figure 4A, C).
 This result shows that the extended UTR isoform of myc (myclong) is the predominant isoform expressed in the NB.
 Therefore, we used probes specifically against the myclong isoform for the following quantitative experiments.

 Imp binds to myc mRNA and could upregulate Myc protein either through increasing myc mRNA levels or increasing Myc translation.
-To distinguish between these possibilities, we stained brains with myclong-specific smFISH probes and quantitated the RNA expression in individual NBs within the mixed-cell tissue (Figure 4 - figure supplement 1B, C, Methods, (Mueller et al., 2013)).
+To distinguish between these possibilities, we stained brains with myclong-specific smFISH probes and quantitated the RNA expression in individual NBs within the mixed-cell tissue (Figure S4, Methods, (Mueller et al., 2013)).
 We measured the effects of imp knockdown, Imp upregulation using the syp knockdown, and suppression in the imp syp double knockdown.
-Due to the limited upregulation of Imp with the Imp overexpression construct (Figure 1 - figure supplement 1) and small effect on Myc protein (Figure 3C), we did not quantitate the myc mRNA expression in the Imp overexpression brains (Figure 4 - figure supplement 1B).
-The number of myclong transcripts per NB is significantly reduced in the imp knockdown, and is significantly increased in the syp knockdown (Figure 4D, E).
-The transcript number is similar to wild type levels in the imp syp double knockdown, showing that Imp, rather than Syp, is the primary regulator of the number of myclong transcripts observed in the NB.
+The number of myclong transcripts per NB is significantly reduced in the imp knockdown, and is significantly increased in the syp knockdown, showing that Imp, rather than Syp, is the primary regulator of the number of myclong transcripts observed in the NB.
 We interpret our results as showing that the increase in myc transcript number observed when Imp is upregulated causes the observed increase in Myc protein level.
-In contrast, Imp is unlikely to upregulate Myc protein levels primarily through an increase in myc translation efficiency (though the data does not exclude a possible additional contribution of Imp regulation of myc translation).
+In contrast, Imp is unlikely to upregulate Myc protein levels primarily through an increase in myc translation efficiency.